beto0607/jira-cli/README.md

 ### Why?

 I got tired of creating a branch, start working on it and realize that I never moved the ticket in Jira, needing to go back to my browser, open Jira and drag&drop.
-I much rather do it from my terminal.
+I'd much rather do it from my terminal.

-after a first try with curl scripts, i decided to give it a try to do it in golang.
+After a first try with curl scripts, I decided to give it a try to do it in GoLang.
 Some inspiration came from [gh cli](https://github.com/cli/cli)